haiko/ng2-form-utils/README.md

 ## Usage

-Create object(s) that captures your form fields and feed it to FormObjectBuilder.
+Create object(s) that captures your form fields and feed it to `FormObjectBuilder`.
 Then in your template you define the ngControls with the name of the corresponding fields of the object.
 See example below.

 Let's say you need to have a person's details and address.
 ```html